 We rented a boat from a company called “Into the Blue” in Vourvourou, Halkidiki.
 It’s worth noting that boat prices vary from company to company, and from month to month.

 It is worth noting that you should have at least a basic understanding of boats/safety at sea if you plan on driving the boat.
-They do have life jackets on board, however, I found that they seem to let anyone rent a boat, and they didn’t provide us with any safety information.
+They do have life jackets on board.
+However, most rental companies seem to let anyone rent a boat, and they didn’t provide us with any safety information.

 Renting Kayaks in Halkidiki